Ifeoluwa Lawal Ifeoluwa Lawal

 Bikes have special lanes.
 If they coincide with the sidewalk, they’re usually indicated by a red colour or bike sign.
 If you’re a cyclist, stick to the the bike lanes.
 If you’re a pedestrian and you care about your safety, don’t walk in the bike lanes.

 Naturally, this isn’t a comprehensive list.
 Germany has a rich social culture and you’ll discover many more upon arriving.
-Keeping these things in mind can help you adjust to life in Germany.
+Keeping these things in mind can help you adjust to life here and understand the expectations of how to behave in Germany.
 Have you had any clashes with German culture?
+What unwritten rules surprised you in Germany?
 Let us know you experience!

 Read More